eecavanna/json-tabulate/README.md

 ```

 <!--
-Note: This usage string was copy/pasted from the output of `$ uv run json-tabulate --help`, when run in a terminal window that was 80 pixels wide:
+Note: The usage string below was copy/pasted from the output of
+      `$ uv run json-tabulate --help`, when run in a terminal window
+      that was 80 pixels wide.
 -->

 ```console